 If you work as a contractor through a limited company you can pay corporation tax at 20 per cent on your profits, claim business costs against your tax bill and avoid making National Insurance Contributions (NIC) by paying yourself through dividends.
 Working as a contractor is often a more tax efficient set up than working via an umbrella company or as an employee of a company.
 Many contractors who are, in reality, operating in the same way as employees, are intentionally or unintentionally gaining a tax advantage over others working in the same way as them.
 The Government has said that it wants to use IR35 to remove this unfair advantage, and at the same time increase its overall tax revenue.

-As it stands in 2019, in the public sector it is the client’s responsibility to determine IR35 status of contractors and in the private sector the responsibility sits with the contractor.
-This is due to change in 2020 – read on to learn more further down the guide.
+As it stands, in the public sector it is the client’s responsibility to determine IR35 status of contractors and in the private sector the responsibility sits with the contractor.
+This is due to change in 2021 – read on to learn more further down the guide.

 What does inside IR35 mean?

 To be operating “inside IR35” means that, under the IR35 legislation, you must pay the same tax as an employee.
 This could also mean that you are entitled to additional rights as an employee or worker (e.g. minimum wage, maternity pay, protection from discrimination).

 If you’re found to be working inside IR35, you will usually have to pay a ‘deemed payment’ of income tax at the end of the tax year to account for any tax deductions or NIC that an employee would have paid.

 What does outside IR35 mean?